 At the 2004 WPKA world championships in Corfu, Greece, Steve Ryan – kenpo karate student of Mike Foley Sr. and kickboxing student of Michael Foley, won double gold in the junior division.
 Steve was part of a team of Newfoundland martial artists fielded by Michael Foley to represent our province as part of team Canada.
 This team included martial artists from clubs all over the island gave rise to the popularity of kickboxing in our province.
 Most kickboxing clubs that exist in Newfoundland today came from this team.

 The Foley’s saw Brazilian Jiu Jitsu in person for the first time in 2001 at the Disney World Martial Arts Festival.
 The festival had divisions for sport karate, kickboxing, and grappling.
-A lone Brazilian Jiu Jitsu black belt entered the grappling division against mostly Japanese Jujitsu and Judo competitors and won by submitting all opponents.
-Inspired, the two eldest Foley brothers began hosting seminars in Newfoundland by any grappling practitioners they knew from Ontario.
-What they found out through hosting these seminars was that there are major differences between the Japanese Jujitsu and Judo styles they were being taught and the Brazilian Jiu Jitsu they had seen at the tournament.
+A lone Brazilian Jiu Jitsu black belt entered the grappling division against mostly Japanese Jujitsu and Judo competitors and won by submission in every match.
+The two eldest Foley brothers began hosting seminars in Newfoundland by grappling instructors they knew from Ontario.
+Due to the lack of access to Brazilian Jiu Jitsu instructors in Canada at the time, these seminars were taught mostly by Japanese Jujitsu and Judo stylists.

-December 2005, Michael was officially introduced to Brazilian Jiu Jitsu by his friend Tom Dunne.
+December 2005, Michael got his first real introduction to Brazilian Jiu Jitsu by his friend Tom Dunne.
 Tom was the sole affiliate of the Renzo Gracie Brazilian Jiu Jitsu association in Newfoundland.
 Tom is a black belt in Kenpo Karate under Michael’s father and helped grow Brazilian Jiu Jitsu in the Clarenville area while also operating a gym in St. John’s.
 When Tom closed his St. John’s school to focus on his club in Clarenville, he sent his students to train at Michael’s school.
 Between Tom’s grappling students and Michael, the first official Brazilian Jiu Jitsu classes began at Michael Foley’s Academy of Martial Arts.
 The group quickly grew as more and more of Michael’s karate and kickboxing students wanted to participate.

 November 2007, Michael’s academy joined the Pedro Sauer Brazilian Jiu Jitsu Association.
 Michael began a regular travel cycle back-and-forth between St. John’s and Professor Sauer’s home academy in Herndon, Virginia, USA and began hosting Pedro Sauer black belts here in Newfoundland.